paulov-t/FIFA-20-Career-Mod/README.md

 - Top teams will win the league with realistic points & goals scored
 - Top scorers and assisters are more realistic

+# Team Selection
+- The AI will always pick their best 11 players, rotating only for Friendlies

 ## Finances

  - Financial Accuracy